scala/improvement-proposals/content/dedented-string-literals.md

 - `''` looks less similar to a `Char` literal `'\''`, so less chance of confusion
 - `''` looks less similar to the triple-quoted strings common in other languages, so there is less benefit of familiarity.
-We are not aware of any language in the world which uses `''` as a delimiter for string literals.
+The only language I'm aware of that uses this syntax for multi-line strings is Nix.
 - `''` means "empty string" in a _very_ large number of programming languages.
 Using it as a string _delimiter_ in Scala would likely cause confusion on that basis.